KRISTINE'S STORY

 "Both songs hold true to the infectiously jazzy sound that has propelled Mills into headliner gigs at events like the Brazilian International Jazz Festival and allowed her to play sold-out shows in theaters and performing arts centers around the world — from Houston to Sao Paolo," said Houston CityBook.

-The new album, as well as her other releases are available on SpotifyApple Music and all streaming platforms.
+The new album, as well as her other releases, are available on SpotifyApple Music and all streaming platforms.

 “Looking Back.
 Moving Forward."
 EP is the retrospective of my songwriting career,” expressed Kristine Mills.
 “It encompasses songs written at different times in my life, but they share universal truths about love, life, and death that we all can relate to.
 Many of the songs are collaborations with other artists which then pull from their experiences to enrich the writing and feelings found in the songs.”